Paghtasar Dpir: Lyric poetry

 Paghtasar Dpir has made an appreciable contribution to the development of modern Armenian poetry.
 The themes and temperament of his works is, in general, traditional, yet he frequently infuses ideas of freedom and liberalism.
 He writes not only about love, as troubadours of his time, but also about social, religious and moral issues.
 The refinement of his language does not constrain his expressions, but allows him to be honest and passionate.

 Researchers of Paghtasar Dpir's works point to the uniqueness of the poem entitled "To Mamona" compared to songs written during that period.
 Here Paghtasar Dpir exposes the demon's destructive influence of wealth and greed on man.
 He writes about Mamona from a popular moralistic point of view to repudiate its influence.

-Another of Paghtasar Dpir's famous songs is "Ee Nenjmanet Arkayakan Zartir" (From Your Royal Slumber Awaken, 1707), in which he infuses musical themes from modern troubadour and ancient liturgical music.
+Another one of Paghtasar Dpir's well-known songs is "I nnjmaned arkayakan zartir" (Awaken from your royal slumber, 1707), in which he infuses musical themes from modern troubadour and ancient liturgical music.
 Although it appears to be a love song, it could also be interpreted allegorically as a call to the Armenian nation to awaken from its stupor and to resist foreign rule.

 Paghtasar Dpir's musical creativity is clearly influenced by traditional troubadour, religious, as well as contemporary eastern and minstrel music.
 For his secular and especially for his love songs, he benefits extensively from Armenian national traditional and eastern melodies.

-Among his most valuable and important contributions to Armenian lyrical heritage is a series called "Taghikner Siro Yev Karotanats" (Little Songs of Love and Yearning).
-His songbook entitled "Tagharan Pokrik Paghtasar Dpri" (Little Songbook of Paghtasar Dpir, 1723) was reprinted seven times with additions and revisions.
+Among his most valuable and important contributions to Armenian lyrical heritage is a series called Taghikner siro yev karotanats (Little Songs of Love and Yearning).
+His songbook entitled Tagharan pokrik Paghtasar Dpri (Little songbook of Paghtasar Dpir, 1723) was reprinted seven times with additions and revisions.

 Paghtasar Dpir has also written Turkish language poems using Armenian letters.

 Educational work

-Paghtasar Dpir has an imposing educational and historical output.
-In 1741 he is appointed head of the secular school of the Armenian Patriarchate in Kumkapu by Patriarch Hagop Nalian.
-The school is known to have blossomed during his tenure.
-For many years, Paghtasar Dpir serves as an educator of Armenian language, grammar, music and other topics.
-Between 1736 and 1760 he compiles and publishes a series of textbooks for the instruction of classical and vernacular Armenian language, which remain in use for nearly a century.
+In 1741 Paghtasar Dpir was appointed head of the secular school of the Armenian Patriarchate in Kumkapu by Patriarch Hagop Nalian.
+The school blossomed during his tenure.
+For many years, Paghtasar Dpir taught Armenian language, grammar, music and other topics.
+Between 1736 and 1760 he compiled and published a series of textbooks for the instruction of classical and vernacular Armenian language, which remained in use for nearly a century afterwards.

-Paghtasar Dpir's most important educational works are "Parzabanutiun Kerakanutian Karcharot Yev Diurimats" (A Simplified Grammar, Concise and Easy to Understand, 1736) in two volumes, a grammar of classical Armenian written in that language; "Girk Kerakanutian" (A Grammar Book, 1760), a grammar of classical Armenian written in vernacular Armenian; "Hamarot Meknabanutiun Tramabanutian (Concise Commentary on Logic, 1822); Zhamanakagrutiun (Chronology, 1951); and Hamarotutiun Patmutian Movses Khorenatsvo (Summary of Movses Khorenatsi’s History, not published).
+Paghtasar Dpir's most important educational works are Parzabanutiun kerakanutian karcharot yev diurimats (An explanation of grammar, concise and easy to understand, 2 vols., 1736), a grammar of classical Armenian written in that language; Girk kerakanutian (A grammar book, 1760), a grammar of classical Armenian written in vernacular Armenian; Hamarot meknabanutiun tramabanutian (A concise commentary on logic, 1822); Zhamanakagrutiun (Chronology, 1951); and Hamarotutiun patmutian Movses Khorenatsvo (Summary of Movses Khorenatsi's History, unpublished).